Capsica: The Arch: Central

 Our way zigzags northeast--well, overall--toward the South Rim again, though here it's a bit unclear which mesas count.
 This region's call the Breaks; mesas and ranges just trail off into the desert of the Rift floor.

-Here, a choice: north over the desert to Mt Artho--long and hazardous, but after crossing Hwo Strait, you may be able to make it.
+At the northern edge of the Breaks, you face a choice: fly north over the desert to Mt Artho--long and hazardous, but after crossing Hwo Strait, you may be able to make it.
 Then on north into the Notahi Peninsula, (blessedly cooler, almost Earthlike, except for the Martian volcanoes, so immense they have actual snow...

-Or... east into the Breaks and on along the Northeast Arch to the strange Tlasi Calderas.
+Or... you ride a thermal east into the Breaks and on along the Northeast Arch to the strange Tlasi Calderas.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books